suchitakunghatkar/Hospital-Data-Analysis-SQL/README.md

 ### 8. Data Quality Analysis
 - Are there any records where the discharge date is earlier than the admission date?

+## 💡 Key Insights
+Based on the SQL analysis, the following key insights were identified:

+- **[Hospital Name]** recorded the highest total patient volume.
+- **[Hospital Name]** had the highest total medical expenses.
+- **[Department Name]** recorded the highest total medical expenses.
+- The **[Hospital Name + Department Name]** combination had the highest total medical expenses.
+- **[Hospital Name]** had the highest patient-to-doctor ratio, indicating a comparatively higher recorded workload.
+- Several records had medical expenses higher than the overall average medical expense.
+- The monthly analysis identified variations in patient volume and medical expenses over time.
+- Records with a length of stay greater than the overall average were identified for further analysis.
+- Data quality checks were performed to identify records where the discharge date was earlier than the admission date.

+## 💡 Key Insights

+Based on the SQL analysis, the following key insights were identified:

+- The dataset contains **100 hospital records** covering the period from **January 11, 2023, to December 30, 2023**.

+- **Apollo Health** recorded the highest total patient volume with **1,192 patients**, followed closely by **Heritage Hospital** with **1,179 patients**.

+- **Urology** recorded the highest total medical expenses, totaling **433,418.49**.

+- The **City Hospital – Gynecology** combination recorded the highest total medical expenses of **116,525.85** among all hospital-department combinations.

+- **Healing Touch** recorded the highest total medical expenses among hospitals with **352,178.06**, followed by **City Hospital** with **347,988.44**.

+- **Heritage Hospital** had the highest patient-to-doctor ratio of **5.31**, indicating the highest recorded patient workload relative to doctor count.

+- Several individual records had medical expenses above the overall average, with the highest being **49,955.41** at **Healing Touch – Neurology**.

+- Patient volume showed significant monthly variation, reaching its highest level in **November 2023 with 1,240 patients**, while **July 2023 recorded the lowest volume with 405 patients**.

+- Medical expenses were highest in **September 2023**, totaling **341,284.23**, followed closely by **December 2023** with **337,788.45**.

+- Several records had an above-average length of stay, with the longest recorded stay being **15 days**.

+- The data quality check identified **0 records** where the discharge date occurred before the admission date, indicating no invalid date sequences in the dataset.

+- The high-expense analysis using a threshold of **50,000** found **no records** exceeding this threshold.